 The UK Longitudinal Linkage Collaboration (UK LLC) is a national research resource that supports studies for the public good.
 It provides a secure and cost-effective way for researchers to work together and makes it easier for more people to be included in important health research.
-You can read about the UK LLC at [\[CSSBiobank web page - About the UK LLC\]](#) and at ukllc.ac.uk
+You can read about the UK LLC on our website [How Linkage to Health Records Works](#) or at ukllc.ac.uk